 The main goal of the program, alongside cultural exchange, sealed to be advancing peace and justice.

-Maailmanvaihto’s main sources of funding are the Finnish participants’ program fees, European Union’s Erasmus+ support and the funding from the Finnish Ministry of Education and Culture.
+Maailmanvaihto’s main sources of funding are the Finnish participants’ program fees, the European Union’s support for the European Solidarity Corps, and the funding from the Finnish Ministry of Education and Culture.

-Maailmanvaihto has been in operation now for almost sixty years.
-During its journey the organisation has transformed from a Christian exchange student organization into an organization of volunteering programs.
-Nevertheless the core idea has remained the same: bridges between cultures are built in daily life encounters.
+Maailmanvaihto has been in operation now for sixty years.
+During its journey, the organisation has transformed from a Christian exchange student organization into an organization of volunteering programs.
+Nevertheless, the core idea has remained the same: bridges between cultures are built in daily life encounters.